stmcg/smoothedIPW-paper/README.md

 ### Running the Data Application

 The data analysis can performed by the following steps:

 -  `data-processing.R`: Cleans the dataset.
 -  `descriptive-analyses.R`: Performs descriptive analyses of the analytic dataset.
--  `ipw-analyses.R`: Applying the inverse probability weighted estimators to the analytic dataset.
+-  `ipw-analyses.R`: Applies the inverse probability weighted estimators to the analytic dataset.

-The input dataset read into `data-processing.R` cannot be publicly shared.
+*Note*: The input dataset read into `data-processing.R` cannot be publicly shared.
 A data dictionary for this dataset is given in `dictionary.md`.